 Whether accidental or the result of malicious behavior, denial of service incidents have been studied and documented in telecommunications networks.
 The National Communications System published a study on the effects of text messages during emergency situations.
-Given realistic scenarios for usage, this technical bulletin argued that SMS resources needed to be increased 100-fold in order to operate under such conditions [27].
-Operators have also reported problems with connectivity during holidays due to increased volumes of SMS traffic [22].
-Enck, et al. [12] demonstrated that an adversary would be able to cause the same congestion in targeted metropolitan areas by injecting a relatively small amount of traffic.
+Given realistic scenarios for usage, this technical bulletin argued that SMS resources needed to be increased 100-fold in order to operate under such conditions [17].
+Operators have also reported problems with connectivity during holidays due to increased volumes of SMS traffic [18].
+Traynor, et al. [3] demonstrated that an adversary would be able to cause the same congestion in targeted metropolitan areas by injecting a relatively small amount of traffic.
 While a number of solutions were proposed in that work, none have yet been measured and compared.

-3. SYSTEM/ATTACK CHARACTERIZATION
+III.
+SYSTEM/ATTACK CHARACTERIZATION

-3.1 Message Delivery Overview
+A. Message Delivery Overview

 In the following subsection, we provide a high-level, simplified tutorial on text message delivery in cellular networks.
+Figures 1 and 2 illustrate this process.